respiratory-immunology-lab/metabolome-lipidome-MSDIAL/downstream_processing/README.md

 ## Rights

 - Copyright (c) 2021 Respiratory Immunology lab, Monash University, Melbourne, Australia.
-- Licence: The scripts in this folder are provided under the MIT licence (see LICENSE.txt for details).
+- Licence: The scripts in this folder are provided under the MIT license (see LICENSE.txt for details).
 - Authors: Matthew Macowan